mattdillham/Final-Project/README.md

 Slack messages were sent throughout the day.

 # Sunday November 1rst
-Greg, Sebastian and Dillon all met on a Zoom call with Luke for office hours from around 12-1:38pm
+Greg, Sebastian and Dillon all met on a Zoom call with Luke for office hours from around 12-1:38pm.
+A Zoom call started around 6pm and lasted until --pm all team members were present.

-# Responsibility Breakdown
+# Responsibility Breakdown Segment 2
 # Dillon- Github, data cleaning and dashboard
 # Sebastian- data cleaning and dashboard
 # Greg- Machine learning model, part of git hub and database